Madrid: A 1 Day Itinerary to See the Best of the City

 As everyone knows, the best way to stave off sluggishness is to get moving.
 If you find yourself drifting into that familiar post-lunch siesta territory, what better place to walk it off than Parque del Retiro?
 One of the biggest green spaces in the city, this sprawling park was once exclusively used by the royal family - and it shows; from the perfectly manicured Jardín del Parterre to the majestic sculptures dotted around the area, the place is truly fit for a king.
 Rowing a boat out onto the Estanque (artificial lake) is the perfect afternoon activity… especially if you can sit back and get another person in your party to do all the hard work.

-The most noteworthy experience to stick around for on your 1 day itinerary in Madrid, however, is sunset.
+The most noteworthy experience to stick around for on your Madrid 1 day itinerary, however, is sunset.
 You’ll want to head to El Palacio del Cristal (The Glass Palace) for this.
 At the centre of the park, the pavilion is made entirely out of glass and intricately decorated wrought iron, and come evening, rays of sunlight turn the structure into a resplendent version of itself.

 End your day in the city with dinner and a show.
 (Original, we know.)
 Just south of Puerta del Sol, Tablao Villa Rosa is easily identifiable by the distinctive tiled mural on its exterior; inside you’ll be treated to spellbinding Flamenco performances from their roster of artists.
 Just bear in mind you’re visiting for the Flamenco more than the food, but a few raciones of tapas will still hit the spot when paired with a glass of Rioja.